-If you are using a hydro dipping tank that is larger than your blank hydrographics film, you’ll need to use some masking tape around the blank hydrographics film to control the expansion.
+If you are using a hydro dipping tank that is larger than your blank hydrographics film, you’ll need to use dividers around the blank hydrographics film to control the expansion.
 We do not cut the corners for relief expansion, but that is up to you… There are tons of videos on YouTube showing this procedure.

 Keep in mind that water temperatures & thermometer readings may vary due to different elevations.
 You’ll need to play around a bit for the best temperature for your area.

-10. Gently place the blank hydrographics film onto the vat of water ( INK SIDE UP )– do it slowly and on the angle to keep from trapping air bubbles under the film.
+10. Gently place the blank hydrographics film onto the vat of water ( INK SIDE UP )– do it slowly and at the angle to keep from trapping air bubbles under the film.
 The blank hydrographics film will immediately ruck – but will slowly disperse.
 If air bubbles are noticed, try to gently blow them out.
 Do not touch the floating blank hydrographics film.

 10. Once the film is on the water – wait 60 to 80 seconds until the blank hydrographics film is completely tiled on the surface of the water.
 You can see that the film is fully soluble in the water.

 12. After spraying the activator B – slowly and steadily dip the item through the film.
-Do this by holding the item in an area which will not be covered.
+Do this by holding the item in an area that will not be covered.

-Enter the water at an approximate 35 to 45-degree angle (depending on the shape of items) .
+Enter the water at an approximate 35 to a 45-degree angle (depending on the shape of items) .
 Ensure that the contact surface of the object with water is minimal, in order to avoid bubble generation.